Brian Navarreto

-Brian Eduardo Navarreto (born December 29, 1994) is a Puerto Rican professional baseball catcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Miami Marlins.
+Brian Eduardo Navarreto (born December 29, 1994) is a Puerto Rican professional baseball catcher for the Miami Marlins of Major League Baseball (MLB).

 Career

 Amateur career

 Navarreto began playing baseball as a catcher in Little League baseball in Bayamón, Puerto Rico.
 He attended Arlington Country Day School in Jacksonville, Florida.

 Minnesota Twins

 The Minnesota Twins selected Navarreto in the sixth round of the 2013 MLB draft.
 From 2013 to 2017 in the Twins organization, Navarreto spent time with the Gulf Coast League Twins, Elizabethton Twins, Cedar Rapids Kernels, Fort Myers Miracle, Chattanooga Lookouts, and Pensacola Blue Wahoos.
 Navarreto was invited to Spring Training with the Twins in 2018 and 2019, but did not make the team either year and spent both seasons in Pensacola.

 New York Yankees

 On July 25, 2019, Navarreto was traded to the New York Yankees in exchange for cash considerations.
 At the time of his trade, Navarreto had hit .215/.265/.308 in his minor league career, but also carried a strong 47% caught stealing rate.
 Navarreto was assigned to the Double–A Trenton Thunder, and would finish out the season there, hitting .167 with one home run and four RBI over 10 games.
 He elected free agency following the season on November 4.